mlairflow/mlairflow.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Since 2018, I have designed and deployed **impactful AI/ML systems** for global financial services companies and fintech startups.
+Since 2018, I have designed and deployed **impactful AI/ML systems** for global financial services companies and fintech startups in Paris, Berkeley and Luxembourg.

 I deliver **end-to-end solutions**, from initial data exploration to production deployment and monitoring.
 My portfolio includes developing **anomaly detection models, financial time series forecasters, recommender systems, search engines, and generative AI assistants** that drive business value through the automation of complex tasks.

 Outside of my technical work, I am a passionate public speaker and debater.
-I give talks on **machine learning in finance** and have competed in the British Parliamentary Style, leading my team to the national semifinals with the French Debating Association in Paris.
+I give talks on **machine learning in finance** and have competed in the British Parliamentary Style, leading my team to the national semifinals with the French Debating Association.